Missmv09/seenandred-site/README.md

-This is the full Git + Netlify deployable version of Seen & Red.
+This is the final Git + Netlify deployable version of Seen & Red.
+All files included.